 The winning team will have a chance to travel and/or receive a cash prize.Past Competitions

 - Win travel and/or a small scholarship

 - Build your resume – your participation in the GCC makes you a more globally-aware candidate for a future career.

 The competition is open to any WSU student currently enrolled in the Spring semester.
 There will be 20 competing teams who will all receive the same challenge case.
 Each competing team will comprise four to six persons, including:

 - At least two undergraduate students and two graduate students.

-- Representation from at least three different colleges at WSU
+- Representation from at least two different colleges at WSU

 - Representation from at least two campuses at WSU

 - All team members must commit to participating in the entire competition.

 Teams can work both individually and collectively in real and virtual communication to develop the team’s most creative and innovative solution to the case.

 - Teams will develop a 2-page paper (maximum length) solution to the case.

 - Expert judges will evaluate each team’s solutions and select the top 5 team solutions to compete.

 - The five competing teams refine their solutions and develop their presentations one week before the final competition.

-NOTE: Individuals who require travel to Pullman to compete must contact the planning committee.
+NOTE: Individuals who require travel to Pullman to compete must contact firstname.lastname@example.org.
 Efforts will be made to assist in transportation, subject to funding availability.